-Scheduled Monuments. undesignated monuments, listed and non-listed historical buildings and locations of finds.
-These features date from prehistory up to Conservation Areas, Listed Buildings and HER data recent times.
-Landscape sensitivity to new woodland planting The small scale of the intimate estuarine valley landform which contrasts with the more open landform of the gently undulating land in the north-east of the LCA.
-Semi-natural habitats including important heathland habitats along the valley floor and small marshy grassland and mire habitats associated with watercourses.
+Scheduled Monuments, Conservation Areas, Listed Buildings and HER data - ons of finds.
+These f ed and non-listed his eatures date from pre - Landscape sensitivity to new woodland planting The small scale of the intimate estuarine valley landform which contrasts with the more open landform of the gently undulating land in the north-east of the LCA.
+Key sensitivities Semi-natural habitats including important heathland habitats along the valley floor and small marshy grassland and mire habitats associated with watercourses.
 The southern part of the valley is internationally/nationally designated as SAC/SSSI for both geological and biological features.
 Bracken and scrub habitats at the southern coastal end of the LCA which support a variety of plant and animal species, including small pearl bordered fritillaries.
 The extensive woodland cover which clothes the valley sides.
 The pattern of irregular small to medium sized fields enclosed by hedgerows, with the exception of large fields in the north of the LCA.
-Key sensitivities Solva's historic sense of place and Conservation Area status (which covers much of the south of this LCA).
+Solva's historic sense of place and Conservation Area status (which covers much of the south of this LCA).
 Outstanding historic and archaeological features, particularly lime kilns by Solva harbour and a prehistoric fort and enclosure (all Scheduled Monuments).
 The northern part of the valley forms part of the wider St David's Peninsula and Ramsey Head Landscape of Outstanding Historic Interest.
 Views within the incised valley are limited by the landform and vegetation.
 Views of the coast from Solva which create a distinct sense of place.
 The enclosed and intimate qualities of the sheltered wooded valley.
 On higher ground, the landscape has an open and exposed character and is influenced by the nearby coast.
-Overview The intimate scale of the valley, wealth of heritage features and semi-natural habitats are sensitive to change from woodland creation.
+Overview change from woodland are some opportunities The intimate scale of the valley, wealth of heritage features and semi-natural habitats are sensitive to change from woodland creation.
 The valley is characterised by extensive woodland cover and there are some opportunities to extend this woodland into the surrounding agricultural land to increase tree cover within this LCA (with up to medium-scale woodlands).
 Due to the small-scale of the landscape, large-scale woodlands would alter the character of the Solva Valley and its agricultural surroundings, although the large fields in the north of the LCA could potentially accommodate a large-scale woodland.
 The elevated and coastal areas of the LCA, which are defined by an open and exposed character with extensive views and the setting of Solva Conservation Area, have a high sensitivity to woodland creation of any scale.
 Landscape sensitivity to all scales of mixed woodland for this LCA is high.
-Landscape Sensitivity Scores Small-scale broadleaved Low woodlands (≤5ha) Small-medium scale broadleaved Low-moderate woodlands (>5- 15ha) Medium-scale broadleaved Moderate woodlands (>15-30ha)
+Landscape Sensitivity Scores Small-scale broadleaved woodlands (≤5ha) Low Small-medium scale broadleaved woodlands (>5- 15ha) Low-moderate Medium-scale broadleaved woodlands (>15-30ha ) Moderate Large-scale broadleaved woodlands (>30ha) Moderate-high